Comparison of the Effect of Autogenic and Xenogenic Use of Platelet-Rich Plasma on Rabbit Chondrocutaneous Composite Graft Survival

 TLDR Autogenic PRP improves graft viability more than xenogenic PRP, but both are effective.

-This study investigated the effects of autogenic and xenogenic platelet-rich plasma (PRP) on the viability of composite grafts in rabbits.
-Nine rabbits were used, with each ear divided into three groups receiving serum physiologic, autogenic PRP, or human-derived xenogenic PRP.
-After 3 weeks, evaluations showed that both autogenic and xenogenic PRP improved graft viability compared to the control group.
+This study investigated the effects of autogenic and xenogenic platelet-rich plasma (PRP) on the viability of chondrocutaneous composite grafts in rabbits.
+Nine rabbits were used, with each ear receiving two grafts and divided into three groups: control, autogenic PRP, and xenogenic PRP.
+Results showed that both autogenic and xenogenic PRP improved graft viability compared to the control group.
 Although autogenic PRP showed better graft viability and less necrosis macroscopically, the difference was not statistically significant.
-Histopathological analysis revealed significantly higher angiogenesis in the autogenic PRP group.
-The study concluded that while autogenic PRP had better histopathological results, xenogenic PRP could be a viable alternative for studies requiring macroscopic evaluation.
+Histopathological analysis revealed significantly higher CD31 staining, indicating better angiogenesis, in the autogenic PRP group.
+The study concluded that while autogenic PRP had better histopathological outcomes, xenogenic PRP could be a viable alternative for studies requiring macroscopic evaluation.

 Discuss this study in the Community →